Are Centauros exotic signals of the QGP?: Search for Centauros in accelerator experiments

 A highly granular photon multiplicity detector is being planned for the STAR, which in combination with charged particle detectors and forward TPC, will be quite adequate for DCC search, in event-by-event mode.
 Here one would be able to select on the low $p_{T}$ particles, characteristic of DCC pions, and to study $\pi^{+-}$ spectra at low $p_{T}$.

 {\bf PHENIX}

-The physics goals of PHENIX \cite{STAR} (Pioneering High Energy Interaction eXperiment) are to measure as many potential signatures of the QGP as possible.
+The physics goals of PHENIX \cite{STAR,PHENIX} (Pioneering High Energy Interaction eXperiment) are to measure as many potential signatures of the QGP as possible.
 PHENIX will measure lepton pairs, photons and hadrons, being sensitive to very small cross section processes, as the production of the $J/\psi , \psi^{'}$ and high $p_{T}$ spectra.
+The PHENIX detector consists of three spectrometers: two muon spectrometers covering the full azimuth for $1.1 \lt |\eta|\lt 2.4$ and a central spectrometer consisting of two arms each subtending $90^{0}$ in azimuth and with $|\eta| \lt 0.35$.
 DCC search in PHENIX will be possible by correlating signals from charged particle detectors and photons from electromagnetic calorimeter.
-A silicon multiplicity-vertex detector covers $|\eta| < 2.7$ around midrapidity.
+Global event characterization is achieved via a silicon multiplicity-vertex detector covering $|\eta| < 2.5$ around midrapidity.

 {\bf BRAHMS}